yangaxnkohla/mortgag-calculator/README.md

 ## Code

-The Clojure code used for doing calculations can be found in
+The Clojure code used for doing calculations can be found in:
 * /src/clj/mortgag_calculator/routes/home.clj

-The HTML page can be found in
+The HTML page can be found in:
 * /resources/html/base.html

-The scripts for creating the database can be found in
+The scripts for creating the database can be found in:
 * /resources/migrations/..

-Finally, the sql queries saving and getting calculations can be found in
+Finally, the sql queries saving and getting calculations can be found in:
 * /resources/sql/queries.sql
 ***